4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 They’ll customise a selection of mezcals based on flavours you like, and teach you how to enjoy this alcohol.
 Make sure to drink plenty of water between tastes – quality mezcals usually start at around 40 percent proof and make their way up to 80 proof!
 Reservations required.

-Make (or stumble) your way to Criollo.
-You’ll need a taxi as it’s a fair walk from the city centre.
 Here you’ll be delighted by the multi-course tasting menu that celebrates Oaxacan flavours.
 The kitchen is open so you can watch the staff preparing every course, including the women who knead, flatten and toast every single tortilla.
-Mexico’s most famous chef, Enrique Olvera, the man behind Pujol in Mexico City, is a silent partner in Criollo.
+Mexico’s most famous chef, Enrique Olvera (the man behind Pujol in Mexico City), is a partner in Criollo.

+A rustic dessert presentation on a wooden table.
+Beside the plate is a spoon and a small glass of espresso with a layer of foam on top.
 The food at Criollo is to-die-for - make sure you book a reservation at this restaurant as you plan your Oaxaca itinerary

 Day 2: Go on a mezcal tour in Oaxaca